 When you are still married your spouse will still legally be involved.
 There will be a credit check performed.
 Title companies are required to follow Texas community property law.
 If you are taking out a mortgage, then mortgage company will require your spouse to sign a document that they are aware you encumbering the property you are buying.

 Buying a House During a Divorce may not be a Good Financial Decision

 It may not be a good financial decision to buy a house during a divorce.
 Divorces are expensive.
 Something to think about is you have money going to attorney fees, bills have doubled, and you may have to buy new things such as a bed, couch, etc.

 You may not get all the property that you thought, you were going to get in the divorce.
 You may also get more of the debt then you expected.
 It is difficult to know what your financial situation will be after the divorce.

 Holding off on purchasing a new house until after the divorce is probably a wise decision.
-After the divorce you will have a better idea what your financial situation is and whether you will be able to afford this new purchase.
+After the divorce, you will have a better idea of what your financial situation is and whether you will be able to afford this new purchase.

 Maybe it is Ok to Buy the House During the Divorce

 In some situations, buying a house during the divorce will not hurt you.
 If this is something you would like to proceed first seek the advice of your Texas divorce lawyer.
 Do not proceed on your own without informing your divorce lawyer.

 One of my clients did purchase a house without telling me.
 In that case, her husband went after the house she purchased asking that it be awarded to him.
 I was able to help her keep the house.
 However, she ended up having to pay additional attorney fees for several hearings we could have avoided had she informed me of her plans beforehand.